-Why might challenger brands appeal to human nature?
-Matthew Willcox, Executive Director, Institute of Decision Making at FCB is our guest author on The Challenger Project this month and shares the psychology behind why.
+Why might challenger brands appeal to our human nature?
+Matthew Willcox, Executive Director, Institute of Decision Making at FCB is our guest author on The Challenger Project this month and shares the psychology behind why this might be.

 1. Humans need reference points